powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 This remaining slack bus active power mismatch will be distributed by all areas, each one will get a share of this mismatch to distribute.

 This distribution will affect each area's interchange and will not necessarily make it closer to its target.
-The distribution factor of each area will be computed in a way that minimizes chances of having the area increase its interchange mismatch up to more than [`areaInterchangePMaxMismatch`](parameters.md#areainterchangepmaxmismatch) in absolute value.
+The distribution factor of each area will be computed in a way that minimizes chances of having the area increase its interchange mismatch up to more than [`areaInterchangePMaxMismatch`](parameters.md#areainterchangepmaxmismatch) in absolute value.<br>
-So the factor is proportional to the "margin" of active power that the area can distribute while keeping $-areaInterchangePMaxMismatch < Area Total Mismatch < areaInterchangePMaxMismatch$.
+So the factor is proportional to the "margin" of active power that the area can distribute while keeping $-areaInterchangePMaxMismatch < Area Total Mismatch < areaInterchangePMaxMismatch$.<br>

-It is computed like this:
+It is computed like this:<br>
-$Factor = sign(Slack Bus Mismatch) * Area Total Mismatch + areaInterchangePMaxMismatch $
+$Factor = sign(Slack Bus Mismatch) * Area Total Mismatch + areaInterchangePMaxMismatch $<br>
 Then factors are normalized to have sum of factors equal to 1.

 The distribution is iterative (inside the same outer loop iteration).